rootmighty/GenAI_RAG_Pipeline_1/README.md

-# GenAI RAG Pipeline For Finance
+# GenAI RAG Pipeline For Web Search

 This tool helps you provide links from websites and then use Retrieval Augmented Generation to answer your questions using Large Language Models